3 reasons why solar PV is right for your school

 - Solar Schools Canada’s Going Solar: A guide for students, teachers, and communities to develop successful school-based solar projects.

-- Alberta Council for Environmental Education’s video presentation about renewable energy in Alberta schools.
+- Alberta Council for Environmental Education’s video series: Environmental and Energy Education School Stories.

 Ready to take action for your school?